-May 2022
+October 2022

-Welcome to the fifth edition of Stay Safe in Israel.
-You're about to embark on an exciting new year of living, learning, and traveling in Israel.
+Welcome to the sixth edition of Stay Safe in Israel.

+Although this edition is for students already in Israel, pre-entry advice has remained in the guide for any of your future trips to Israel.
+You're about to embark on an exciting year of living, learning, and traveling in Israel.
 With G-d's help, you'll be growing spiritually and intellectually.
 No doubt you'll enjoy increased independence and many wonderful adventures.
-But as we know, it's now more important than ever for you to be aware of your safety and security.
+With that, it's important for you to be aware of your safety and security.